Security Task Group

 Access to the draft standards, ballot comments, and dispositions of comments referenced on this website is restricted to Working Group participants.
 Agendas, minutes, presentations and other input documents are publicly accessible.

-Published standards are available for purchase from the IEEE or (after 6 months following publication) are available free through the IEEE Get Program.
+Published standards are available for purchase from the IEEE or are available free through the IEEE Get Program (6 months after publication).
 Individual document pages on this website provide links.

 Withdrawn and Archived Projects

 - P802.1ARce: Secure Device Identity—Amendment 1: SHA–384 and P–384 Elliptic Curve.
 Replaced by P802.1AR-Rev.